maronl/credits-coins/README.md

 Plugin still Work In Progress

 ==Steps to complete version 1.0==
-- implement function for admin to save user credits movements as csv
 - fix js with minify and versioning version
 - implement better js validation in the options page
 - implement e2e testing